Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Methodology

-As LLMs are susceptible to hallucinations, such as generating filenames or method signatures that do not exist in the code base, the system is equipped with recovery strategies to mitigate these issues.
-For example, when a generated method signature does not match any entry in the code base, approximate candidates are retrieved using fuzzy matching based on the Damerau-Levenshtein distance \cite{zhao2019string}.
-Lastly, the LLM is prompted to output a ranked list where each entry includes a fully qualified file path along with a brief justification for its selection.
-Since multiple files from different packages can have the same name, the fully qualified file path is used to uniquely identify each file.
+Lastly, the LLM is prompted to output a ranked list of top 10 files, where each entry includes a fully qualified file path along with a brief justification for its selection.
+This design choice is informed by empirical findings indicating that inspecting more than ten files exceeds the acceptability threshold for nearly 98\% of practitioners \cite{kochhar2016practitioners}.
+Since multiple files from different packages can have the same name, the fully qualified file paths are used to uniquely identify each file.
 The inclusion of justifications is motivated by prior work demonstrating that self-explanatory prompts significantly improve LLM comprehension \cite{wu2023large}.

-Although several strategies are employed to mitigate LLM hallucinations, such as grounding it through function calls, the model can still generate filenames that do not exist in the code base.
-To address this, a post-processing step is applied to verify the existence of each predicted file.
+Although the LLM receives feedback during intermediate iterations, it can still produce erroneous or non-existent file paths in the final ranked list.
+A common issue observed in our preliminary analysis is the omission of intermediate packages.
+For example, the model may omit the "internal" package and produce { \path{org.eclipse.jdt.ui/ui/org/eclipse/jdt/ui/text/java/AlphabeticSorter.java}} instead of { \path{org.eclipse.jdt.ui/ui/org/eclipse/jdt/internal/ui/text/java/AlphabeticSorter.java}}.
+To address this, GenLoc applies a post-processing recovery step to verify the correctness of each predicted file.
 If the predicted fully qualified file path matches an existing file, it is retained.
-Otherwise, the base filename (e.g., \textit{TitleBlock.java}) is extracted, and all files with the same name are retrieved.
+Otherwise, the base filename (e.g., { \texttt{AlphabeticSorter.java}}) is extracted, and all files with the same name are retrieved.
 Among these candidates, the file whose fully qualified file path has the highest Jaccard similarity \cite{niwattanakul2013using} with the predicted filename is selected.
-If no suitable match is found, the file is excluded from the final ranked list.
+Since Jaccard similarity measures token overlap, it favors the correct file even when an intermediate package is missing.
+If the base filename does not exist in the code base, no suitable match can be found and the file is excluded from the final ranked list.